 If you define moral facts in terms of ‘things that are commanded by God’ then the argument becomes circular.
 What are the flaws in this counter-argument?

 That kind of objection crops up from time to time in popular level discussion –internet forums are a breeding ground for this sort of thing.
 Fortunately as soon as you spend any amount of time in the scholarly literature on, for example, divine command ethics you realise that those who take part know a little (or a lot) better.
-It could be a reply to the moral argument as described above, or it could be a method of trying to undermine divine command ethics, where people claim that the statement “The things that God commands are morally right” is vacuous because the proponent of this claim just defines “morally right” as “commanded by God.”
+It could be a reply to the moral argument as described above, or it could be a method of trying to undermine divine command ethics, where people claim that the statement “The things that God commands are morally right” is vacuous because the proponent of this claim just defines the phrase “morally right” as “commanded by God.”
 The problem with any critique like this is that virtually nobody who employs the moral argument or who defends divine command ethics defines “morally right” this way.
 The relationship between those two terms is not seen as a semantic relationship.
 Perhaps it’s a relationship of identity, where the things that God commands are the things that are right.
 Or perhaps the relationship is causal, where things are morally right because they are commanded by God.
 But anyone who thinks they have a knock-down argument because they accuse theists of saying that “morally right” is by definition the same as “commanded by God” simply hasn’t done any homework.
-It’s a straw man type argument that reveals the ignorance of the person who uses it.
+It’s a straw man argument that reveals the ignorance of the person who uses it.

 What do you make of Near Death Experiences as evidence for the ‘soul’?